 The facility is managed by UW Health and is a teaching hospital that hosts a residency program for the College of Medicine at the University of Illinois.
 Medical services at the hospital are covered by 350+ staff physicians providing 40 specialties and sub-specialties.
 The outpatient surgery center uses the latest innovative technology to provide premium procedures and services.

 When compared to other U.S. hospitals and medical centers, Swedish American Hospital maintains an overall B- score placing it in the 41st percentile.
-This placement is calculated using publicly available information including patient satisfaction, patient lengths of stay, quietness of patient rooms, emergency outcomes and any adverse event that could be associated with medical malpractice.
+This placement is calculated using publicly available information including patient satisfaction, patient lengths of stay, the quietness of patient rooms, emergency outcomes and any adverse event that could be associated with medical malpractice.

 Illinois State Designations